docker-library/docs/flink/content.md

 $ docker run --name flink_local -p 8081:8081 -t flink local
 ```

-Then with a web browser go to `http://localhost:8081/` to see the Flink Job Manager Console (adjust the hostname for your docker host).
+Then with a web browser go to `http://localhost:8081/` to see the Flink Web Dashboard (adjust the hostname for your docker host).

 To use Flink, you can submit a job to the cluster using the Web UI or you can also do it from a different Flink container, for example: